Lisa Downing: Background and career

-Downing trained in Modern European Languages and Literatures at the Universities of London and Oxford.
+Downing trained in Modern European Languages, Literatures, and Thought at the Universities of London and Oxford.
 She took up a Lectureship at Queen Mary, University of London in 1999, where she was promoted to Reader in 2005.
 She was appointed to a chair at the University of Exeter in 2006, at the age of 31.
 In 2012, Downing moved to an established chair at the University of Birmingham.

-She is one of co-organisers of the interdisciplinary seminar series "Critical Sexology".
+She was one of co-organisers of the interdisciplinary seminar series "Critical Sexology" from 2006-2018.

 Awards

 Downing received a 2009 Philip Leverhulme Prize, a prize "awarded to outstanding scholars under the age of 36 who have made a substantial contribution to their field of study, are recognised at an international level, and whose future contributions are held to be of correspondingly high promise."